 - Project LEARN subcommittees for courses and programs begin peer review and feedback process for Learning Assessment Projects (LAPs)

 - The Academic Senate endorsed a decision that all course outlines of record must include SLOs.

 - Course assessment was launched, with 32 assessment projects initiated.

 - A major realignment of ESL and English pathways occurred as the result of assessment projects.

 - Project LEARN established three committees (course, program, and institutional).

 - Two Professional Development Activities (PDA) days devoted to professional development for identification and assessment of SLOs.

 - The SLO website was launched.

-- The first SLO Coordinator was appointed with 40% reassigned time.
+- The first Faculty SLO Coordinator was appointed with 40% reassigned time.

 - A year-long dialogue took place to identify institutional learning outcomes (ILOs), and ultimately seven outcomes were approved that would apply to all students.

-- The Institutional Planning Council approved institutional goals for 2004-2006 that included student learning outcomes initiative intended to drive a cycle of continuous improvement of student learning.
+- The Institutional Planning Council approved institutional goals for 2004-2006 that included SLOs initiative intended to drive a cycle of continuous improvement of student learning.

-- Project LEARN (Learning Enhancement through Assessment and Reflection), the name for the institutional effort to adopt and integrate student learning outcomes and assessment, was launched.
+- Project LEARN (Learning Enhancement through Assessment and Reflection), the name for the institutional effort to adopt and integrate SLOs and assessment, was launched.